 Thanksgiving and Winter Holiday Fun in Panama City Beach

-Sharky’s also offers a traditional “Turkey at the Tiki” package with a buffet featuring traditional favorites like green bean casserole and turkey breasts along with crab legs, fried scallops and grilled mahi.
-The best part may be kids 4 and under eat free; perfect for picky eaters who will just push food around their plate until they can go play.
+Sharky’s also offers a traditional “Turkey at the Tiki” package with a buffet featuring traditional favorites like green bean casserole and turkey breasts, along with crab legs, fried scallops, and grilled mahi.
+The best part may be kids four and under eat free; it is perfect for picky eaters who will just push food around their plate until they can go play.

 There’s more to do in Panama City Beach during Thanksgiving than just eat.
-The beachside town started organizing family-friendly Christmas concerts, a tree lighting, and fireworks kicking off the Friday after Thanksgiving.
-If you’re organizing a Christmas family reunion, or just want to cozy up with your own little clan, Panama City Beach delivers on beachfront condos, homes and hotels.
+The beachside town started organizing family-friendly Christmas concerts, tree lighting, and fireworks kicking off the Friday after Thanksgiving.
+If you’re organizing a Christmas family reunion or just want to cozy up with your own little clan, Panama City Beach delivers beachfront condos, homes, and hotels.

 Pier Park is FUN all year round